gex7777/p5/README.md

 # p5.js
-Conntains vizualizing programs related to javaScript
+Contains all programs related to javaScript

 **Circle_Trail**